-The company has adopted the code of conduct and ethics for the Directors & Senior Management.
-The code has been circulated to all the members of the Board and Senior Management.
-The Board members & Senior Management have affirmed their compliance with the code and a declaration signed by the Chairman of the Company is given below:
+The company has adopted the code of conduct and ethics for directors & senior management.
+The code has been circulated to all the members of the Board and Senior management.
+The Board members & Senior management have affirmed their compliance with the code and a declaration signed by the Chairman of the company appointed is given below:

-"I hereby confirm that the Company has obtained from all the members of the Board and Senior Management Personnel, the affirmation that they have complied with the 'Code of Conduct' and 'Our Code' in respect of the financial year 2019-20."
+I hereby confirm that the Company has obtained from all the members of the Board and Senior Management Personnel, the affirmation that they have complied with the 'Code of Conduct' and 'Our Code' in respect of the financial year 2020-21."